nyakaz73/reactive_store/README.md

     );
   }
    void _showAlertDialog(String title, String message, int index){
+    final model = StoreModel(); //Model is the Observable final x = model.of(context, true); //Use of method in model with context and listen set to true.
+To update UI

     AlertDialog alertDialog = AlertDialog(
       title: new Icon(Icons.warning, size: 80.0, color: Colors.amber,),
       content: Text(message),